Part 1: Purpose

 - Cash on hand remains with the department throughout the entire 12 month calendar year.

-- The Dental Clinic staff and appropriate student employee are the only ones with access to the locked cash drawer.
+- The Dental Clinic staff and appropriate student employees are the only ones with access to the locked cash drawer.
 The office is locked at all times and requires a key to access.

 - Business Services Office staff conducts unscheduled audits of cash balance periodically.